LiberTEM/LiberTEM/docs/source/app/holography.rst

 .. image:: ./images/holography/amplitude_phase.png

-To generate object hologram :code:`amp` and :code:`phase` should be passed to the :code:`holo_frame` function as follows:
+To generate the object hologram, :code:`amp` and :code:`phase` should be passed to the :code:`holo_frame` function as follows:

 .. testcode::

    holo = hologram_frame(amp, phase)

-To generate vacuum reference hologram use an array of ones for amplitude and zero for phase:
+To generate the vacuum reference hologram, use an array of ones for amplitude and zero for phase:

 .. testcode::